September 8 - 14, 2013

 Guernica.

-Accommodations All
+Accommodations All participants will

-breakfast and lunch (main meal) will be included in the seminar prices.
+(main meal) will be included in the seminar prices.
+Wireless Internet access is

-Wireless Internet access is available in all hotel and meeting rooms.
+available in all hotel and meeting rooms.

 Scholarships - Two scholarships